 Sven Göth, an expert in the future worlds of work and living, believes that for companies to remain successful in the future, they have to think about the future now.
-Göth took a look at the future of travel for TRANSFER.
-He feels certain that it will be shaped by a whole variety of new travel options, even if a difficult journey lies ahead not just for companies but also for consumers.
-The ideal blend of travel options will boil down to the right infrastructure, people, and their mobility requirements at each specific location.
+Göth took a look at the future of mobility for TRANSFER.
+He feels certain that it will be shaped by a whole variety of new mobility options, even if a difficult journey lies ahead not just for companies but also for consumers.
+The ideal blend of mobility options will boil down to the right infrastructure, people, and their mobility requirements at each specific location.

 Hello Mr Göth.
 You spend a lot of time looking at the issues that affect the future.
-What do you think the future of travel holds for us?
+What do you think the future of mobility holds for us?
 How autonomous will mobility be?

 Are German businesses prepared for these developments?
 And what about consumers?